lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/2_Lesson_2/user-based-interactivity-mouse-keyboard-events.md

 Keep in mind that in p5, 0 degrees is always _horizontally to the right_, and the numbers _increase moving clockwise_ around a circle.

 It is recommended to give each sprite a `.friction` value in the setup function when moving them around the canvas.
 This will make the sprite eventually stop moving, as if real-world friction wa being applied to the object.
 Without this, the sprite would move forever in the direction most recently pressed.
+Friction values range between 0 and 1 in p5.play.
+For most instances, having a value of between 0.01 and 0.2 will prove useful.
 You can also set a `.maxSpeed` value in order to prevent your sprite form accelerating too much if the same direction is continually pressed or held down.
+Both of these are properties.

 ---

 ## Assigning Movement to Keys

 Lets take a second to look at the p5 sketch below.
-This was made my a student in the course and does a great job at setting up what we need to move a sprite with specific key presses.
+This was made by a previous student in the course and does a great job at setting up what we need to move a sprite with specific key presses.

 <iframe src="https://editor.p5js.org/mbardin/full/tTa9hcZoy"></iframe>